family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 Open the Serial Monitor at 9600 baud, and reset the board (more detailed instructions [here](#communication)).
 It should tell you the settings that are stored.
 If any of them are incorrect, go [back here](#communication) and [back here](#testing) to run the setup wizard again.
 If all of the settings are great, then I have a little [suprise for you to enjoy!](code/suprise.md) Once you're done enjoying it, it's time to get serious!
+# Setting Up Smoke
+Sadly, I forgot something.
+You know that smoke detector you bought earlier?
+Well, find your multimeter.
+If you don't have a multimeter, ask yourself if you're really the type of person for IntruderBeware.
+Now, open your smoke detector up.
+Start poking around.
+Earmuffs might be handy, because you might want to test the alarm while you're probing around.
+Think a little bit.
+Now, when you got your IntruderBeware PCB, did you notice that little 8 by 8 spot of protoboard?
+It has some labels on it.
+You have access to 3 GPIO pins, power, and ground.
+You can use a knife to form a mini-circuit.
+And what will that mini-circuit do?
+Use miscellaneous parts to convert some pins on the smoke detector into something the ESP32 can understand.
+So what are you waiting for?
+Start with using a 3v power supply, a breadboard, a multimeter, and some jumper wires.
+Earmuffs might be handy here again.
+Eventually, cut the traces in the proper places, triple-check there are no short circuits, and solder on the components.
+Once you're done, solder the jumper that's to the right of the board for your mini-circuit to give power to your circuit.
+Make sure nothing is getting hot.
+Then, write a function to check if there's smoke or not.
+Don't know how to write an Arduino program?
+Reconsider IntruderBeware.